A monthly review and outlook of the Asian Quality Bond market.

 We remain constructive in Asian IG credit while staying selective in Asian High Yield.
 Despite signs of slowing earnings and weaker economic activity in the region, fundamentals of Asian Investment Grade (IG) corporates remain sound.
 Considering the mounting macro uncertainty, valuations are starting to look rich, despite modest weakening in Asian IG credit metrics within still solid territory.
 Nevertheless, high all-in yields well above 5% does makes this asset class attractive from an income carry perspective.
 Our bias is to look for idiosyncratic and relative value opportunities.
 In Asian High Yield (HY), survivors in the Chinese high yield property sector may provide short-term trading opportunities.
 Significant upside returns potentially reside among distressed names who survive the debt restructuring process, and these names could benefit from improvement in pre-sales figures.

-Source : Company data, First Sentier Investors, as of end of June 2023
+Source : Company data, First Sentier Investors, as of 30 June 2023